fagiolini/fagiolini.github.io/_posts/2020-11-06-savory-tart.md

 # for the tart dough

 ## ingredients:
-- flour of choice (we used semi-whole spelt): 400g
+- flour of choice (we used semi-whole spelt, but you can use all-purpose): 400g
 - seed oil (peanut or sunflower): 90g
 - extra-virgin olive oil: 90g
 - water: 200g